zmievsa/cadwyn/docs/index.md

 ## Tutorial

-This guide provides a step-by-step tutorial for setting up automatic API versioning using Universi library.
+This guide provides a step-by-step tutorial for setting up automatic API versioning using Cadwyn library.
 I will illustrate this with an example of a User API, where we will be implementing changes to a User's address.

 ### A dummy setup